erob123/instarest/docs/en/docs/index.md

 {"detail":"EmptyTest with id: be79d6de-752d-468d-a649-2e0bc62fcf64 not found"}
 ```

 And that's it!
-You have a fully-functioning, single-store, persistent, versioned REST API with all CRUD operations implemented.
+You have a fully-functioning, single-store, persistent, versioned REST API with CRUD operations implemented.

 <p align="center">
     <em>All done in under 50 lines of code.</em>